featureform/featureform/docs/getting-started/interact-with-the-cli.md

 featureform list users --insecure --host $FEATUREFORM_HOST
 ```

 The commands are both valid ways to retrieve a list of users.
-The first is with certification.
-The second without; the --insecure flag disables the need for the --cert flag
+The first is when the user self-assigns a cert.

 The following uses the local flag to access resources created and stored in localmode:
 ```